paralax/ColossalOpera/intermediate/ZZ_worm_wars_1.md

 # Bonus

 Additional lines will tell you new timepoints at which the parameters change.
-For instance a more virulant strain of the malware becomes available, or a patch gets released.
+For instance a more virulent strain of the malware becomes available, or a patch gets released.
 These lines will contain the format of timestep T, then updated transition rates for S to I, I to R and S to R. From the above example:

 	10000 10 0.01 0.01 0.015
 	100 0.02 0.01 0.015